sourcegraph/handbook/content/departments/people-talent/people-ops/tools/internal-onboarding.md

 #### Request

-Because this is a process that involves a lot of teams, when asking for someone to start earlier, the requests must be sent at least 5 business days before the new starts date.
+Because this is a process that involves a lot of teams, when asking for someone to start earlier than planned, the requests must be sent at least 5 business days before the new start date.

 If someone needs to postpone their start date, we need to know as soon as possible to stop the preonboarding cycle in the backend.